Natalie-Pluto/MBMS/README.md

 ---
 This project is a simple ticket booking & management system.

-You are viewing the sprint 1 ver.
-1.1.
+You are viewing the sprint 2 ver.
+2.1.

-By far, the system can perform user's login, signup.
-The valid new user's detail will be recorded in our database.
+By far, the program is able to perform all the functionalities related to guest user interface.

-Note: Some existed functionalities in this version will be updated in furture releases.
+(Some features such as case-insensitive search will be updated in sprint 3)

+The customer interface is able to perform all features in guest user's interface.
+Booking option is make available for the customers.
+Despite customers are able to choose the "booking" option, there are some issue related to booking and payment remain unsolved in this version, user could meet booking or payment failure.
+This will be fixed in the next sprint.

+The staff interface is made available for staff/manager in this version.
+However, the CLI format is not finalised.
+User will be directed to staff interface if they logged in as staff/manager, but the functionalities related to staff interface is not fully implemented hence users could meet unexpected error.
+These issues will all be fixed in the next sprint.

 ## Setup